What skills are essential when writing a sommelier job description?

 Common misunderstanding: Desirable skills are unnecessary.

-Desirable skills, while not critical, can add significant value and should be included to attract candidates who may offer extra versatility or specialisation that could benefit your business in the long run.
+Desirable skills can add significant value and should be included to attract candidates with extra versatility or specialisation for long-term benefit.

-While essential skills are non-negotiable, combining these with desirable skills in your evaluation allows for a more holistic view of a candidate's capabilities and potential to grow within your company.
+Combining essential skills with desirable skills in evaluation allows for a more holistic view of candidates' capabilities and growth potential.

 Why should communication skills be highlighted in a sommelier job description?